-Springhill is delightful 9 hole golf course, that offers golfers a challenging game a of golf and at the same time many great views that overlook a peaceful, rural setting near Springhill.
+Springhill has a delightful 9 hole golf course, that offers golfers a challenging game of golf and at the same time many great views that overlook a peaceful, rural setting near Springhill.

 The course makes full use of its undulating, hillside layout.
 Seven of the nine holes either play up or down hill.
 The 3rd hole is a flat, 153 yard, par 3, that is well guarded by a large pond in front of the green.
 Hole number seven plays downhill from a narrow shoot to a blind landing area, and then plays to a green that is in full view of the clubhouse.
 Hole number one is an up hill par 5, 472 yard, that plays to an elevated green.
 The greens are well manicured and watered.

-Springhill Centennial Golf course offers 2 par 3s, 2 par 5s and 4 par 4 holes, a large practice area, a putting green, as well as a large clubhouse that was originally a farm house.
+Springhill Centennial Golf course offers 2 par 3s, 2 par 5s and 5 par 4 holes, a large driving range, a putting green, as well as a large clubhouse that was originally a farm house.

 The course location was purchased in 1967 and built on the original Herritt farm property.
 John Munroe designed a course that was generally open, but took full advantage of the hillside to create an interesting and challenging layout with some great views of the countryside.